 Why the category exists

 Wooden fence posts fail in one specific place: at ground level, where moisture sits against the wood inside its concrete collar.
 The rest of the post — and the panels it carries — are usually sound.
-(In field experience across nearly 18,000 repaired posts, fewer than 1 in 10,000 showed rot more than 2 inches above grade.)
+(In field experience across an estimated 96,000 repaired posts, approximately 1 in 1,000 posts, or 0.1%, showed rot more than 2 inches above grade.)
 Yet the industry’s standard answers to a ground-level problem are structure-level solutions: replace the post, or replace the fence.
 In-place post repair exists to match the size of the fix to the size of the failure — steel at the failure point, and nothing else touched.

-The category was pioneered in Canada by Lean on Me — The Fence Company, whose fixture design holds Canadian patent D1,055,318 and has been installed on 17,978 documented posts since 2023.
+The category was pioneered in Canada by Lean on Me — The Fence Company, whose fixture design is protected by U.S. Design Patent D1,055,318, with a Canadian patent pending, and has been installed across 30,000+ completed projects, representing approximately 96,000 repaired posts at 3.2 posts per project.

 How it works

-3. Steel fixture installation.
-The patented fixture is set into the new footing and fastened to the post above the rot line, transferring the structural load from the failed base to steel that cannot rot.
+- Steel fixture installation.
+The patented fixture — 1/8-inch cold-pressed steel, powder coated to resist rust — is set into the new footing and fastened to the post above the rot line, transferring the structural load from the failed base to steel that cannot rot and is protected against corrosion.

-5. Done in place.
+- Done in place.
 The original post stays, the panels stay, the footing stays.
-Typical visit: a few hours, average of about 3 posts repaired.
+Typical visit: a few hours, average of 3.2 posts repaired per project.

 The four ways to deal with a failed post